Thursday 10th April, 2025

 • Market considerations: Discussing the implications of CE marking termination on IVD development.

-• Assay validation considerations: Examining the complexities of cross-validation of assays across regions and the difference between validating biomarker assays used for exploratory vs diagnostic purposes
+• Assay validation considerations: Examining the complexities of cross-validation of assays across regions and the difference between validating biomarker assays used for exploratory versus diagnostic purposes

 TRACK B: CDx Development & Commercialisation